Skip to main content

 See also the API reference for more detail.

-‘s browser service navigates intelligently on your behalf, rendering JavaScript, solving CAPTCHAs, and retrying failed requests.
+‘s browser service navigates intelligently on your behalf, rendering JavaScript, solving captchas, and retrying failed requests.
 The service has a RESTful interface that accepts GET requests at https:///browser.
 Webpages can be localized with geotargeting parameters.
 They’re retrieved in real time by default or optionally queued for subsequent retrieval.
-Up to 2 minutes is allotted per real-time API call to accommodate CAPTCHA-solving, multiple retries, and other mitigations.
+Up to 3 minutes is allotted per real-time API call to accommodate captcha-solving, multiple retries, and other mitigations.
+Usage data is published regularly.

 Authentication